If you want to start a website, you must first choose a domain name (internet address). You then buy the domain name and register it.

 What is a domain?

-The domain is the internet address of your website.
+The domain is the internet address (URL) of your website.
 You can choose the first part of the domain name yourself.
-The part after the dot is the extension (for instance .nl or .com).
+The part after the dot is the extension (for instance .nl, .eu or .com).

 Checking a domain name

-You can use the Whois-search option on the website of the Foundation for Internet Domain Registration in the Netherlands (Stichting Internet Domeinregistratie Nederland, SIDN), if you want to check if a certain domain name (.nl) already exists.
-You could also consult your internet provider's website, which usually offers domain name checks for .nl and other extensions as well.
+You can only register a domain name that does not yet exist.
+To check if a certain .nl domain name is already in use you can use a Whois-search.
+You can also consult your hosting provider's website, which generally offers domain name checks for .nl and other extensions as well.